kristopherjohnson/resume/src/kjresume.md

 Designed and implemented a CORBA-based system component for exchanging local traffic system data with regional agencies in southern California.

-Played a major role in design and implementation of a DCOM-based system that controls freeway message signs and reacts to adverse weather conditions.

 Designed and implemented CORBA-based system for interactive control of remote closed-circuit television cameras from desktop computer, using Visual C++ and TAO.
 Maintained CORBA-based applications written in C++ using VisiBroker, Orbix, and TAO, for Windows and UNIX (Solaris) operating systems.

-Played a major role in company-wide software development process improvement activities.
-These included reorganization of the company's source code version control system, creation of scripts for automatic builds of software, definition of programming style standards, and documentation of procedures.

 Acted as team leader for coordination of development activities between several programmers across the country.